jonh213412421/Python-Exercises/README.md

 # Exercises
-Multiple exercises with libraries in python
+Multiple exercises and texts with libraries in python :blush: